lugq1990/automl-engine/README.md

  - Stacking

 For raw data file, will try with some common pre-procesing steps to create dataset for algorithms, currently some pre-processing algorithms are supported:
- - Imputation with statistic analysis for continuous and categorical columns, also support with KNN imputaion for categorical columns.
+ - Imputation with statistic analysis for continuous and categorical columns, also support with KNN imputaion
- - Standarize with data standard data
+ - Standarize
  - Normalize
- - OneHot Encoding for categorical columns
+ - OneHot Encoding
- - MinMax for continuous columns to avoid data volumn bias
+ - MinMax
- - PCA to demension reduction with threashold
+ - PCA
  - Feature selection with variance or LinearRegression or ExtraTree

 ## Insights

-Insight for logics to `auto` machine learning training steps.
+Insight for logics of `automl-engine`:

 1. Load data from file or memory for both training and testinig with class `FileLoad`, support with GCP's `GCS` files as source file.
 2. Build processing pipeline object based on data.